anuragsahay5/CodeX-Online-IDE-Compiler/Readme.md

 # CodeX

-An user friendly online ide with compiler that allows you to Write code and run it online.
+The user friendly online ide with compiler that allows you to Write code and run it online.
 It also supports taking input from the user and standard libraries.

 ## Features